 There are three ways you can initiate a dispute with TransUnion.

 Chester, PA 19016

 Because you are mailing in your dispute, TransUnion will mail you the investigation results by mail.
-You will need to allow 5-7 days after the 30 day window expires to receive the results.
-The total amount of time it takes from sending the dispute letter to TransUnion and receiving the results is about 45 days.
+You will need to allow 5-7 days after the 30-day window expires to receive the results.
+The total amount of time it takes from sending the dispute letter to TransUnion and receiving the results is 45 days.

-Include the following to your dispute letter to TransUnion:
+Include the following in your dispute letter to TransUnion:

 - First and Last Name

 - Mailing Address

 - Date of Birth

 - Social Security Number

 - Copy of your Drivers License